-Property, plant, and equipment, which includes the original water system and improvements, and equipment is reported in the enterprise fund financial statements.
-All of the District's property, plant, and equipment is capitalized at historical cost.
-The District maintains a threshold level of \$1,000 or more for capitalizing assets.
+Property, plant and equipment, which include land, the water system, and equipment are reported in the enterprise fund financial statements.
+All of the District's capital assets are capitalized at historical cost.
+The District maintains a threshold level of \$1,000 or more for capitalizing capital assets.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are not capitalized.
 Major outlays for capital assets and improvements are capitalized as projects are constructed.
-In accordance with GASB Statement 89, Accounting for Interest Cost Incurred before the End of a Construction Period, interest cost incurred before the end of the construction period is recognized as an expense in the period in which the cost is incurred and not capitalized as part of the historical cost of the asset.

-Property, plant, and equipment, other than land, is depreciated using the straightline method over the following useful lives:
+All capital assets, other than land are depreciated using the straight-line method over the following useful lives:

 Estimated Lives

-25 - 40

-Infrastructure - Water system years
+Infrastructure - Water system 25 years

-Equipment 5-15 years
+Equipment 5- 10 years